digidem/bkd-tree/readme.md

 * int8, int16be, int16le, int32be, int32le

 Any of these types can have a `[n]` quantity at the end.
-When `n > 1`, the corresponding value for the type will be an array except for uint8 which is a `Buffer`.
+When `n > 1`, the corresponding value for the type will be a typed array except for uint8 which is a `Buffer` (which is also a Uint8Array).

 ## bkd.batch(rows, cb)